HFPaulRomieu/blog/content/posts/my-first-post.md

 No one can comment.

 Having my own blog was something that I had in my TODO list for quite a while.
 Deciding on the content though is of course a task of its own.
-And because I am lazy, this first blog post is going to be about how I setup this blog!
+And because I am lazy, this first blog post is going to be about how I set up this blog!

 ![see what I did there?](/images/spiderman.jpeg)

 #### Step 0
 First things first: I was wondering whether I should be hosting this in a cloud provider's object storage service (like AWS S3) but then
 I remembered something: I don't really like paying.
-Also, some cloud horror stories I come across every now and then (like [this one](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/)) make me extra cautious.
+Also, some cloud horror stories I come across sometimes (like [this one](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/)) make me extra cautious.
 Plus on the bright side, I would understand how things work better without having the comfortable cloud abstractions in place.

 #### Step 1